VanshAnand1/RMGen/README.md

 # RMGen: Your README.md Generator

 **Note:** The GitHub usage of this project does not reflect my typical workflow; it's currently messy as the focus was not on optimizing GitHub practices for this project.
-The intentions were to experiment with using AI Agents to build and ship a fullstack application.
+The focus was to experiment with using AI Agents to build and ship a fullstack application.

 ## Inspiration